AJ-Alston/Word-Suggestor/README.md

 	- If not, take the minimum of (i-1, j), (i, j-1), and (i-1, j-1) and add 1
 4. The bottom-right cell contains the Levenshtein distance Time complexity: O(mn), where m and n are the lengths of the strings Space complexity: O(mn) for the matrix

-Machine Learning Approach (Theoretical): A machine learning model could be trained on a large dataset of correct and misspelled word pairs.
+Machine Learning Approach: A machine learning model could be trained on a large dataset of correct and misspelled word pairs.
 Possible approaches include:
 1. Sequence-to-sequence models (e.g., LSTM or Transformer architectures)
 2. Character-level embeddings combined with a neural network
 3. N-gram models with statistical analysis